-The information that we collect varies depending upon how you use our Services.
-When you request a Visit, you will need to provide us with health-related information that a Physician will need to determine whether he/she is willing to provide medical services to you.
-We will not use any PHI for any other purpose without your written authorization, or unless otherwise permitted or required by law.
+Ultimately, the information that Heal collects varies depending upon how you use our Services and what permissions you give to us and other third-parties that also collect your PII and/or PHI.
+We will not use any PHI for any other purpose without your explicit authorization, or unless otherwise permitted or required by law.
 You may revoke, in writing, any such authorization at any time, except to the extent we have taken action in reliance thereon.

 WE DO NOT KNOWINGLY ENROLL OR COLLECT INFORMATION DIRECTLY FROM CHILDREN UNDER THE AGE OF EIGHTEEN.

-Please keep in mind that certain features on the Application or website may give you an opportunity to interact with us and others.
+Please keep in mind that certain features on the Heal Application or website may give you an opportunity to interact with us and others.
 These may include forums, message boards, chats, creating community profiles, and rating, tagging and commenting on articles.
 When you use these features you should be aware that any information you submit, including your name, location, health issues, and email address, may be publicly available to others.
 We do not protect the privacy of and are not responsible for your disclosure of any information through these interactive features, including, but not limited to information that you might post related to a minor.